Ghana Travel Information

 English is the official language, but many other African languages are spoken including Twi, Fante, Ga, Ewe, Hausa and Dagbani.
 French is spoken in the north.

 Safety in Ghana is generally not too much of a concern but it is wise to be vigilant in public areas, particularly in and around Accra, and to avoid walking at night and travelling in taxis alone after dark if possible.
-Visitors should avoid carrying large sums of cash or valuables on them and to be vigilant when drawing money from ATMs in central Accra.
+Visitors should avoid carrying large sums of cash or valuables on them and be vigilant when drawing money from ATMs.
 Theft of luggage and travel documents has occurred at Kotoka International Airport.
 Visitors should also be vigilant in and around Tamale and Kumasi where there has been an increase in crime including muggings and attacks on foreigners.
-There is a potential for outbreaks of violence between rival political factions, fighting between inter-ethnic groups and civil unrest; travellers are advised to stay up to date with daily developments and to avoid protests.
+There is a potential for outbreaks of violence between rival political factions, fighting between ethnic groups and civil unrest; travellers are advised to stay up to date with daily developments and to avoid protests.
 Visitors to the Northern Region should be alert to the possibility of renewed outbreaks of inter-ethnic fighting.
 When travelling along the Ghanaian coastline, please exercise caution given the occurrence of strong tidal waves striking the coast.